 South Korea’s Health Insurance Review and Assessment Service reports a 2.44% rise in hospital visits for ankle sprains from 2022 to 2024, with roughly 200,000 patients seeking treatment monthly.
-Experts caution that even minor sprains, if not addressed promptly, can lead to chronic pain or repeated injuries.
+Experts caution that even minor sprains, if left untreated, can lead to chronic pain or recurrent sprains.

 Classifying Sprains: Mild to Severe

-Mild cases often respond to conservative measures like the RICE protocol—Rest, Ice, Compression, and Elevation—which reduces inflammation and pain.
+Mild cases often respond to conservative care such as the RICE protocol—Rest, Ice, Compression, and Elevation—to reduce inflammation and pain.
 Severe sprains, however, may require 4–6 weeks of treatment, and persistent joint instability could necessitate surgical intervention.

 Prevention First: Strengthen and Stretch

-Dr. Woo-Young Jang, an orthopedic surgeon at Korea University Anam Hospital, underscores the risks: “Repeated ankle sprains can undermine joint stability and cause chronic pain.
-Rehabilitating both ankles, not just the injured one, is highly effective for preventing recurrence and restoring function.”
+Dr. Woo Young Jang, an orthopedic surgeon at Korea University Anam Hospital, underscores the risks: “Repeated ankle sprains can compromise joint stability and cause chronic pain.
+Strengthening and rehabilitating both ankles—not just the injured one—is highly effective in preventing recurrence and restoring function.”
 He adds, “Even minor injuries should not be overlooked—early treatment is the wisest course.”

 Lim Hye Jung, HEALTH IN NEWS TEAM